 When we see our stuff for what it is, we are in a better position to give generously, lean into greater trust, and love people the way we are told to.
 Letting our excess become somebody else’s treasure has sparked more joy in me than any material item ever has.
 Generosity plants a seed of hope in both the life of the giver and the receiver.

 My “ah-ha” moment was more than a fortunate encounter, it was a divine appointment.
 God promises to meet all our needs, and back then, what I needed most was less.
-He lifted me from the muck, mire and mounds of clutter so that that I could ditch the abundance and pursuit a more abundant life with less.
+He lifted me from the muck, mire and mounds of clutter so that that I could ditch the abundance and pursue a more abundant life with less.

 For more inspiration